 Dolomites Alta Via 1 South8 Days & 7 Nights 4.7 Read 7 reviews

-- 6 days of walking amongst classic peaks; Civetta, Monte Pelmo & Cinque Torri
+- Walk amongst classic peaks of the Civetta, Monte Pelmo & Cinque Torri

-- A warm Italian welcome, delicious food and camaraderie at the mountain huts
+- Enjoy a warm Italian welcome and delicious food and the mountain huts

-- The chic ski resort of Cortina and atmospheric and historic rifugios
+- Stay in the chic ski resort of Cortina and historic rifugios

-- Quiet paths through the wild Parco Nazionale delle Dolomiti Bellunesi
+- Discover quiet paths through the wild Parco Nazionale delle Dolomiti Bellunesi

-- Admiring the sunset from the lofty terrace of ridge-top Rifugio Nuvolau
+- Admire the sunset from the lofty terrace of ridge-top Rifugio Nuvolau

 What To Expect